Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": Conclusion

 \section{Conclusion}

 Approximate near neighbor search has become an increasingly crucial computational workload in recent years with the seminal Hierarchical Navigable Small World (HNSW) algorithm continuing to garner significant interest and adoption from practitioners.
-Given the impact of HNSW on both the research community and production systems in industry, a deep understanding of the algorithm's inner workings would be of immediate value.

-To that end, this paper presents the first comprehensive study on the utility of the hierarchical component of HNSW over numerous large-scale datasets and performance metrics.
+We present the first comprehensive study on the utility of the hierarchical component of HNSW over numerous large-scale datasets and performance metrics.
 Ultimately, we find that the hierarchy of HNSW provides no clear benefit on high-dimensional datasets and can be \textbf{removed} without any discernible loss in performance while providing memory savings.

 While similar observations have been made before in the literature \cite{lin2019graph, coleman2022graph, dobson2023scaling}, we are, to our knowledge, the first to conduct an exhaustive study over modern benchmark datasets and taking extensive care to compare implementations with performance engineering parity.
-Furthermore, we go beyond prior works and study \emph{why} the hierarchy does not help, culminating in our introduction of the \emph{Hub Highway Hypothesis}, an empirical result on how proximity graphs built over high-dimensional metric spaces leverage a small subset of well-connected nodes to traverse the network quickly, akin to highways and exits in transportation systems.
+Furthermore, we go beyond prior works and study \emph{why} the hierarchy does not help, culminating in our introduction of the \emph{Hub Highway Hypothesis}, an empirical result on how proximity graphs built over high-dimensional metric spaces leverage a small subset of well-connected nodes to traverse the network quickly.
+We believe that our results provide immediate implications for practitioners seeking to save memory or simplify their vector database implementations and we look forward to further partnering with the community on these endeavors.

-As part of our benchmarking study and analysis, we also release a high-performance flat navigable small world implementation, called FlatNav, that we hope will serve as an additional resource to both researchers and industry practitioners.
-We also hope that our work can inspire future directions in algorithm design for ANN search, such as in better strategies for exploiting the hub highway structure we observed or even designing new algorithms that do manage to leverage the idea of hierarchy effectively.
-In the short term, we believe that our results provide immediate implications for practitioners seeking to save memory or simplify their vector database implementations and we look forward to further partnering with the community on these endeavors.

-\begin{acks} We thank Yury Malkov, the lead author of \cite{Malkov2016EfficientAR} and maintainer of the \texttt{hnswlib} library, for valuable insights into the original HNSW experimental evaluation as well as thorough feedback on this manuscript. \end{acks}